LYcore1/HCC/README.md

 This is an open research question.
 Everything in its time.*This is a research project in its earliest stage.
 All claims are theoretical until benchmarked.
 All design decisions are open to revision.*

+---

+## ⚠️ A Note on Expectations

+**This is a theoretical design document.**

+I'm currently exploring the idea to see if it holds water.
+No code exists yet.
+No benchmarks.
+No proofs.

+If you're here looking for something production-ready, you should probably move on for now.
+This is, admittedly, overly ambitious for a first systems project.

+But if you're the kind of person who enjoys working on hard problems purely for the love of it — someone ambitious to the point of stupidity — then I'd be grateful for parallel work, contributions, or just a good technical argument.

+Either way, thanks for reading.

+---